Everything you need to know about FM radio on your phone

 This is why the International Telecommunications Union, which operates under the umbrella of the United Nations, issued an opinion in March urging all mobile phone makers to include and turn on FM radios on their devices.

 Broadcast signals are often the most resilient and reliable form of communication during and after a disaster.
-While cell phone infrastructure is often knocked out in the wake of a big storm, broadcast signals, which use low frequencies and can travel much further distances and penetrate through obstacles, usually remain up.
+Though cell phone infrastructure is often knocked out in the wake of a big storm, broadcast signals, which use low frequencies and can travel much further distances and penetrate through obstacles, usually remain up.
 Radio broadcasts are often the best way to get critical information to the public during a disaster.

 "This is a no-brainer in terms of public safety," said Michael McEwan, director of the North American Broadcasters Association, or NABA, which drafted the opinion the ITU adopted.
 "You look at what happened during the recent hurricanes.
 Broadcast radio is the only thing that kept going."